Vitamin C: What Does It Do For Your Skin?

 - Apply a small amount of product and wait 24 hours.

 - If no side effects occur, apply to your face.
-Discontinue use if you experience discomfort such as a rash, redness or hives.
+Discontinue use if you experience any discomfort such as a rash, redness or hives.

 Add A Vitamin C Serum To Your Skin Care Routine